Azure-Samples/communication-services-dotnet-quickstarts/MoveParticipantsSample/MoveParticipantsSample/readme.md

 ---
 ## Configuration

-Before running the application, configure the following settings in the `appSettings.json` file:
+Before running the application, configure the following settings in the `appSettings.json` file.

 | Setting                  | Description                                                                                                    | Example Value                         |
 |--------------------------|----------------------------------------------------------------------------------------------------------------|---------------------------------------|